Posts

 Image

 We arrived at our Farnham sit in the early evening.
 We were welcomed warmly by the family and the two chocolate labradors.
 The family were leaving early morning on a flight to Kenya to be with their daughter for Christmas.
-The dogs are easy to be with and easy to walk...if one carries treats.
-Being in a rural area, there are squirrels a plenty and a few deer to watch for.
+The dogs are easy to be with and easy to walk if one carries treats.
+Being in a rural area, there are loads of squirrels and a few deer to watch for.
 In one instance, I had the dogs on leads holding them in one hand when they spotted a squirrel.
 If the dogs chase a squirrel, we ALL chase a squirrel.
 I now know how a Tesla car feels going from 0-100kph in 3 seconds!
 Lesson learned.
 Do not walk them both in one hand.
 Sister and brother, Maggie and Marney Two chocolate labs - what's not to love?
 Treat time Who doesn't like a belly scratch???
 The season is upon us!

 81. Stonehenge - UK